sahilrajput03/learn-express/learn-multer/README.md

 **Add code from sla\*\*\*r project for:**

-1. Maximum file size upload limit and cancel the request.
+- Maximum file size upload limit and cancel the request.
 Sahil: I think this validation should also be specified in the frontend too.
+  - Write tests for this as well.
-2. Specify Allowed file type for e.g, jpg, jpeg, gif, etc to restrict uploading any other type of files where an image(s) is required.
+- Specify Allowed file type for e.g, jpg, jpeg, gif, etc to restrict uploading any other type of files where an image(s) is required.
+  - Write tests for this as well.

 ## Upload files via postman